Partner guidelines editorials

 feedback

-• After you've agreed and signed the partnership, we'll discuss how we will handle the editorial with the DC team.
+• Once the partnership is agreed and signed, we'll discuss the editorial process with the DC team.

-• We will come back with a suggestion on the artist(s) we would like to work with.
+• We’ll propose the artist(s) we’d like to work with.

-• Once we agree on this, you'll be contacted by our editor to make an appointment with the parties involved (if needed).
+• Once agreed, our editor will contact you to schedule an appointment with all parties involved (if needed).

-• After the shoot and interview, we'll share the content and prepare a pre-publication to be checked by the partner and the artist.
+• After the shoot and interview, we’ll share the content and prepare a review by the partner and the artist.
+We allow one round of feedback from the partner/artist.

-• After we've processed the feedback, the final publication date will be shared with you, together with the links to reshare the editorial.
+• After processing the feedback, we’ll share the final publication date with you, along with links to reshare the editorial.